Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.high-definition/Documentation~/enable-mask-and-current-water-decals.md

-# Enable mask and water decals
+# Enable mask and current water decals

-To enable mask and water decals, follow these steps:
+To enable mask and current water decals, follow these steps:

 1. Go to **Edit** > **Project Settings**.